ThugsFinance/cloiinkcoin.com/src/content/developers/tutorials/sending-transactions-using-web3-and-alchemy/index.md

 - `nonce` : The nonce specification is used to keep track of the number of transactions sent from your address.
 We need this for security purposes and to prevent [replay attacks](https://docs.alchemyapi.io/resources/blockchain-glossary#account-nonce).
 To get the number of transactions sent from your address we use [getTransactionCount](https://docs.alchemyapi.io/documentation/alchemy-api-reference/json-rpc#eth_gettransactioncount).
 - `transaction`: The transaction object has a few aspects we need to specify
-  - `to`: This is the address we want to send ETH to.
-In this case, we are sending ETH back to the [Rinkeby faucet](https://faucet.rinkeby.io/) we initially requested from.
+  - `to`: This is the address we want to send CLK to.
+In this case, we are sending CLK back to the [Rinkeby faucet](https://faucet.rinkeby.io/) we initially requested from.
-  - `value`: This is the amount we wish to send, specified in wei where 10^18 wei = 1 ETH
+  - `value`: This is the amount we wish to send, specified in wei where 10^18 wei = 1 CLK
   - `gas`: There are many ways to determine the right amount of gas to include with your transaction.
 Alchemy even has a [gas price webhook](https://docs.alchemyapi.io/guides/alchemy-notify#address-activity-1) to notify you when the gas price falls within a certain threshold.
-For mainnet transactions, it's good practice to check a gas estimator like [ETH Gas Station](https://ethgasstation.info/) to determine the right amount of gas to include.
-21000 is the minimum amount of gas an operation on Ethereum will use, so to ensure our transaction will be executed we put 30000 here.
+For mainnet transactions, it's good practice to check a gas estimator like [CLK Gas Station](https://ethgasstation.info/) to determine the right amount of gas to include.
+21000 is the minimum amount of gas an operation on Cloiinkcoin will use, so to ensure our transaction will be executed we put 30000 here.
   - `nonce`: see above nonce definition.
 Nonce starts counting from zero.
   - [OPTIONAL] data: Used for sending additional information with your transfer, or calling a smart contract, not required for balance transfers, check out the note below.
 - `signedTx`: To sign our transaction object we will use the `signTransaction` method with our `PRIVATE_KEY`
 - `sendSignedTransaction`: Once we have a signed transaction, we can send it off to be included in a subsequent block by using `sendSignedTransaction`

 **A Note on data**
-There are a two main types of transactions that can be sent in Ethereum.
+There are a two main types of transactions that can be sent in Cloiinkcoin.

 - Balance transfer: Send eth from one address to another.
 No data field required, however, if you'd like to send additional information alongside your transaction, you can include that information in HEX format in this field.
-  - For example, let's say we wanted to write the hash of an IPFS document to the ethereum chain in order to give it an immutable timestamp.
+  - For example, let's say we wanted to write the hash of an IPFS document to the cloiinkcoin chain in order to give it an immutable timestamp.
 Our data field should then look like data: web3.utils.toHex(‘IPFS hash‘).
 And now anyone can query the chain and see when that document was added.
 - Smart contact transaction: Execute some smart contract code on the chain.
 In this case, the data field should contain the smart function you wish to execute, alongside any parameters.
   - For a practical example, check out Step 8 in this [Hello World Tutorial](https://docs.alchemyapi.io/alchemy/tutorials/hello-world-smart-contract#step-8-create-the-transaction).